> Rampant Scotland Directory!>

->The Rampant Scotland Newsletter> is published every Saturday evening (Scottish local time!) and provides a weekly insight into what has been happening in Scotland, snipped from the Scottish media, for Scots in Scotland and abroad, bringing you news, events and photographs plus a Scottish magazine section.
+The Rampant Scotland Newsletter> is published every second Saturday and provides an insight into what has been happening in Scotland, snipped from the Scottish media, for Scots in Scotland and abroad, bringing you news, events and photographs plus a Scottish magazine section.

-Each week there is also a colour supplement containing large illustrations of flowers, birds, animals, butterflies and scenery which have been seen around Scotland in the preceding week.
+Every week there is also a colour supplement containing large illustrations of flowers, birds, animals, butterflies and scenery which have been seen around Scotland in the preceding week.
 It thus forms a record of the changing seasons throughout the year.
-The previous editions currently available on-line are:
+The editions currently available on-line are:

 2008